-How has COVID-19 crisis affected your recruiting so far?
+How has the COVID-19 crisis affected your recruiting so far?

 What did your focus shift to then?

-“Well the current situation also has its benefits.
+“Well, the current situation also has its benefits.
 Because four weeks ago, we were working on top level with a huge workload all the time.
 And we couldn’t focus on any improvements.
 If you don’t have a good process, you don’t communicate the whole flow with your hiring manager.
 If the expectations are not clear, the system is not set up in a certain way, then you lose time.
 A lot of time.
 Fortunately, we now are able to focus on those things.
 So once we go live, we are in a much more stable process than before.
-The focus for now is making sure we are ready to reactivate and process all improvements, settings and trainings.
+The focus, for now, is making sure we are ready to reactivate and process all improvements, settings and training.
 So we can come back in an even stronger way.”

 Do you see new roles coming up with this huge change?

-“When it comes to new roles, you see that roles in general are changing.
+“When it comes to new roles, you see that roles, in general, are changing.
 Before, we used a job description ---which is already a bit old-fashioned--- now we work more with OKR [objectives and key results] and goal setting.
-It's not a strict written document.
+It's not a strictly written document.
 It’s so much more flexible and I think that’s for the better.”

 What are the specific/main challenges in your industry?